SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 From the screen above, you can go back to the previous setting (under “expert adjustments”) based on your hearing test results.
 This can be helpful if you have fluctuating hearing loss or just want to double-check your results.

-Once set up, the Lexie app provides a really nice and easy home screen that allows you to adjust your hearing aids, manage their rewards program, and even get live assistance.
+Once set up, the Lexie app provides a really nice and easy home screen that allows you to adjust your hearing aids, manage the rewards program, and even get live assistance.

-Lexie hearing aids cost $799 per pair with the one-time payment option, or $49 per month for 24 months with the subscription plan.
+Lexie hearing aids range from $799 to $999 per pair with the one-time payment option or from $42 to $49 per month for 24 months with the subscription plan.

-You can buy Lexie hearing aids on Lexie Hearing’s website or over the phone.
-Lexie hearing aids are also sold at select Walgreens locations.
+You can buy Lexie hearing aids on Lexie Hearing’s website, over the phone, or at select retail stores and pharmacies, including Walgreens and Best Buy.

 Lexie Hearing is owned by a company called hearX.

-If you choose the monthly subscription option, Lexie hearing aids come with risk assurance, which covers broken or lost hearing aids.
+All Lexie hearing aid models come with a one-year warranty.
+If you choose the monthly subscription option, Lexie hearing aids come with a protection plan, which covers broken or lost hearing aids.